Gregg Allman: Downtime, a surprise hit, and another reformation (1982–1990)

 Allman spent much of the 1980s adrift and living in Sarasota, Florida with friends.
+David "Rook" Goldflies, Allman's bass player, managed to bring him to Kenny Veenstra's Progressive Music Studios in Tampa.
+There he recorded vocals on a number of Goldflies' songs.
+Though Allman had never heard the cuts, he sang them perfectly... one line at a time... (the producer promising beer and pizza after he finished the vocals).
 His alcohol abuse was at one of its worst points, with Allman consuming "a minimum of a fifth of vodka a day."
 He felt the local police pursued him heavily; during this time, he was arrested and charged with a DUI.
 While he did not consider himself "washed up", he noted in his autobiography that he kept a "fear of everybody forgetting about you."
 Southern rock had faded from view and electronic music formed much of the pop music of the decade.
 "There was hardly anybody playing live music, and those who did were doing it for not much money, in front of some die-hard old hippies in real small clubs", he later recalled.
 Nevertheless, he reformed the Gregg Allman Band and toured nationwide.
-At one point, he attempted to reconnect with his children, though, according to him, "it just wasn't a good situation".

 By 1986, having grown tired of financial instability, Allman approached Betts for a co-headlining tour, a sort-of Allman Brothers reunion.
 After recording several demos, Allman was offered a recording contract by Epic Records.
 His third solo release, I'm No Angel (1987), sold well; its title track became a surprise hit on radio.
 Allman released another solo album the following year, Just Before the Bullets Fly, though it did not sell as well as its predecessor.
 In the late 1980s, he moved to Los Angeles.
-He married Danielle Galliano in what he dubbed midlife crisis.
+He married Danielle Galiana in what he dubbed a midlife crisis.
 The marriage began with Allman overdosing—"so [it] started off with a bang", he said.
-He dabbled in acting for the first time, taking a small part in the film Rush Week (1989), and his final role two years later in Rush.
-Allman greatly enjoyed the experience: "It was a different facet of the entertainment industry, and I wanted to see how those people worked together."
+He dabbled in acting starting in 1989, taking several small parts.
+His largest (and final) role was criminal Will Gaines in the 1991 crime drama Rush.

 The Allman Brothers Band celebrated its twentieth anniversary in 1989, and the band reunited once more for a summer tour, with Jaimoe again on drums.
 They featured guitarist Warren Haynes and pianist Johnny Neel, both from the Dickey Betts Band, and bassist Allen Woody.
 The band returned to the studio with longtime producer Tom Dowd for 1990's Seven Turns, which was considered a return to form.
 "Good Clean Fun" and "Seven Turns" each became big hits on the Mainstream Rock Tracks chart.
 The addition of Haynes and Woody had "reenergized" the ensemble.